dgraph-io/dgraph-docs/content/tutorial-2/index.md

 +++
-title = "Get Started with Dgraph - Basic Operations"
+title = "Get Started with Dgraph -  Basic Operations" [menu.main] name = " Basic Operations"
+  identifier = "tutorials-basics"
+  parent = "tutorials"
+  weight = 2
 +++
 **Welcome to the second tutorial of getting started with Dgraph.**

 In the [previous tutorial]({{< relref "tutorial-1/index.md" >}}) of getting started,